-- There are only a handful of animals in Hawaii that could do serious harm to you.
+- There are only a handful of dangerous animals in Hawaii.

 - When you’re at the beach, be aware of weaver fish which can shoot a searing pain into your foot if you don’t wear foot protection.